Principal manifold estimation via model complexity selection: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Dr. Chen Yue for providing the \texttt{R} function for implementing PSA.
-The project described was supported by Grant Number 5P20GM103645 from the National Institute of General Medical Sciences.
+The authors thank the editorial team and the anonymous referees for their insightful comments that significantly improved the quality of this paper.
+Additionally, the authors thank Dr. Matthew T. Harrison for his comments that improved this paper's readability and Dr. Chen Yue for providing the \texttt{R} function for implementing the PS algorithm.
+The project was supported by Grant Number 5P20GM103645 from the National Institute of General Medical Sciences.